Saint-Georges, Quebec

-Saint-Georges ([sɛ̃ ʒɔʁʒ]) is a city in the province of Quebec.
+Saint-Georges ([sɛ̃ ʒɔʁʒ]) is a city in the province of Quebec, Canada.
 It is the seat of Beauce-Sartigan Regional County Municipality, part of the Chaudière-Appalaches region.
 The population was 32,935 as of the Canada 2021 Census.
-Route 173 runs through Saint-Georges Est (where it is known as Boulevard Lacroix) and heads south to the border with Maine, USA.
+Route 173 runs through Saint-Georges Est (where it is known as Boulevard Lacroix) and heads south to the border with Maine, United States.

 The name of the parish and of the city, Saint-Georges, is in homage to George Pozer, the fourth seigneur of Aubert-Gallion.

 The Beauce-Etchemin School Board (Commission scolaire de la Beauce-Etchemin) has its headquarters on 118th Street.
 Saint-Georges is home to the Cégep Beauce-Appalaches.

 In 2002, it amalgamated with Saint-Georges-Est (pop.
 4,110), Aubert-Gallion (pop.
 2,444) and Saint-Jean-de-la-Lande (pop.
 786).

 It is home to one of the few inflatable dams, introduced to raise the water level of the Chaudière River for water-based activities and to make the riverside more attractive.
 Pedestrian bridges were also built over the river as part of the same project.

 History

-The history of Saint-Georges goes back to the late seventeenth century, at which point the region was inhabited principally by "Algonquin Indians".
-The first European presence recorded is that of a Jesuit missionary called Father Gabriel Druillettes who made three visits in 1646, 1650 and, finally, in 1651, but there was no colonial settlement established at this time.
-By the middle of the next century, however, two colonial "seigneuries" had been established on the present site of Saint-Georges: these were Aubin-de-l'Isle and Aubert-Gallion.
-Records indicate that in 1760 one of these, Aubert-Gallion, passed into the hands of Marie-Anne Josephte de l'Estrigant de St-Martin and of her daughter Charlotte-Marie-Anne-Joseph Aubert de la Chesnaye.
-The two heiresses sold their inheritance in 1768 to William Grant, a Scotsmen with ambitions to become a major Canadian landowner.
-Grant died in 1805 or 1807 (sources differ) and the estate was sold again, this time to the German (at least by birthplace), Johann Georg Pfotzer.
+The history of Saint-Georges goes back to the late seventeenth century, at which point the region was inhabited principally by the Algonquin people, also known as the Anishinaabe.
+The first European presence recorded is that of a Jesuit missionary called Father Gabriel Druillettes who made three visits in 1646, 1650, and finally in 1651, but there was no colonial settlement established at this time.
+By the middle of the next century, however, two colonial seigneuries had been established on the present site of Saint-Georges: these were Aubin-de-l'Isle and Aubert-Gallion.
+Records indicate that in 1760, one of them, Aubert-Gallion, passed into the hands of Marie-Anne Josephte de l'Estrigant de St-Martin and of her daughter Charlotte-Marie-Anne-Joseph Aubert de la Chesnaye.
+The two heiresses sold their inheritance in 1768 to William Grant, a Scotsman with ambitions to become a major Canadian landowner.
+Grant died in 1805 or 1807 (sources differ), and the estate was sold again, this time to the German (at least by birthplace) Johann Georg Pfotzer.
 The canonical parish of Saint-Georges was created in 1835, and the secular parish/municipality in 1856.